 You know what I haven’t made in a very long time?
 Muffins!
-And while I was sitting here contemplating what recipe to give you guys for Mother’s day, I decided that muffins are the perfect treat.
+And while I was sitting here contemplating what recipe to give you guys next, I decided that muffins are the perfect treat.
 It’s simple enough to make and it’s something that goes great for breakfast or brunch.
-Not to mention something that your mom would love with a good cup of coffee.
-While it’s over 80 degrees outside, it’s never too hot for me to bake.
-I was never one to forfeit my baking time because it was too hot outside.
-I simply close all the doors and windows and turn on the A/C, and inside it’s nice and cool, cool enough that I can do my baking and enjoy my muffins.
+Not to mention something that these would go great with a good cup of coffee.

 - 1/2 cup walnuts chopped

 - 1/4 cup brown sugar packed

 - 1 tsp ground cinnamon